Diameter of P.A. random graphs with edge-step functions

-Motivated mainly by these empirical findings, nowadays Preferential Attachment models (PA-models for short) constitutes a well known class of random graph models investigated from both theoretical and applied perspectives.
+Motivated mainly by these empirical findings, nowadays Preferential Attachment models (PA-models for short) constitute a well known class of random graph models investigated from both theoretical and applied perspectives.
 Recently, the preferential attachment mechanism has been generalized in many ways and combined with other rules of attachment, such as \textit{spatial proximity} \cite{JM15} and \textit{fitness of vertices} \cite{DO14}.
 It also arises naturally even in models where it is not entirely explicit such as the deletion-duplication models \cite{BM15, T15}, in which vertices' degree still evolve according to the PA-rule.
 Furthermore, the PA-models provide an interesting and natural environment for other random processes, such as \textit{bootstrap percolation, contact process and random walks}, see \cite{AF18, CD09, JM17} for recent examples of random processes whose random media is sampled from some PA-model.

-When dealing with PA-models, there exists a set of natural questions that arises.
-They concern the empirical degree distribution, the order of the diameter and the robustness of the network.
+When dealing with PA-models, there exists a set of natural questions that arises, such as the degree distribution and the order of the diameter.
 Their interest relies on modeling purposes and on the implications for the graph's combinatorial structures.

-In this paper we address the two latter topics on a PA-model which is a modification of the BA-model.
+In this paper we address the latter topic on a PA-model which is a modification of the Barab\'asi-Albert model introduced in~\cite{bastat} (BA-model for short).
 The kind of result we pursuit is to show that some graph properties hold \textit{asymptotically almost surely} (a.a.s).
 Given a sequence of random graphs $\{G_t\}_{t \in \N}$, we say that a graph property $\mathcal{P}$ holds a.a.s, if

 i.e., the probability of observing such property increases to~$1$ as~$t$ goes to infinity.
 For instance,~$\cal{P}$ may be the set of graphs having diameter less than the logarithm of the total number of vertices.